kvdnberg/peerreview/README.md

 ## Laravel 5.0: installation instructions

-1. clone this repo on your machine
+1. clone this repo on your machine (git clone -b develop <repo url>)
 2. copy .env.example to .env and change the parameters for database etc.

 For Vagrant Box (Netwerven)